mhmoud2412/Face-eye-smile-detection-/README.md

 # Face-eye-smile-detection-
-detecting the face and smile and eye by using harcascade and opencv
+detecting the face and smile and eye by using haar cascade classifier and opencv library